Battle Born World Tour: History

-On November 13, 2012, the band's show at Manchester Arena was stopped during the song "Bling (Confession of a King)" with lead singer Brandon Flowers telling the crowd that his voice had 'gone' and he couldn't continue, resulting in the following night's show also in Manchester being cancelled.
+On November 13, 2012, the band's show at Manchester Arena was abruptly stopped during the song "Bling (Confession of a King)" with lead singer Brandon Flowers telling the crowd that his voice had 'gone' and he couldn't continue, resulting in the following night's show also in Manchester being cancelled.
 Two days later, both shows were rescheduled and eventually took place on February 17 and 18, 2013, respectively.

 The band's shows on December 13, 14 & 15th in Camden, New York City & Toronto were cancelled after Brandon Flowers contracted laryngitis.
 The band was later forced to cancel a number of shows during the European leg of the tour in March 2013, due to winter storms.
 All of these shows were rescheduled for May & June 2013 with the exception of the band's scheduled appearance Caprices Festival in Switzerland which was cancelled indefinitely.

 Bassist Mark Stoermer didn't perform with the band during the Asian leg of the tour, believed to be as a result of a back injury.
 He tweeted "Everything is alright, just need to spend this time at home.
 Looking forward to returning."
 Keuning was stressed during his absence, telling the NME that he was "sick of this".
 Jake Blanton played bass in his absence.
 He returned for the final show of the tour in Las Vegas.